A WDLoRA-Based Multimodal Generative Framework for Clinically Guided Corneal Confocal Microscopy Image Synthesis in Diabetic Neuropathy: Experiments and Evaluaion

 \subsection{Implementation Details}

 All models were implemented in Python and trained on a workstation equipped with an Intel(R) Xeon(R) W-2255 CPU, 64GB RAM, and a single NVIDIA RTX A6000 GPU.
+The source code used for these experiments is open-sourced and available at \url{https://gitlab.com/han-research/wdlora-ccm}.
 The baseline models, SPADE and MAISI, were implemented using the MONAI library \cite{cardoso2022monai}.
 For SPADE (VAE-GAN), the model was trained for 100 epochs using a combination of perceptual loss and Kullback-Leibler divergence (KLD) loss, utilizing the Adam optimizer ($\beta_1=0.5, \beta_2=0.999$) with learning rates of $1 \times 10^{-4}$ for the generator and $2 \times 10^{-4}$ for the discriminator.
 For MAISI, the diffusion model was trained for 200 epochs using Mean Squared Error (MSE) loss and a DDPMScheduler with 1000 timesteps, optimized via Adam with a learning rate of $2.5 \times 10^{-5}$.
 For our proposed method and the LoRA baseline, we utilized the 8-bit Adam optimizer to optimize memory usage (learning rate $1 \times 10^{-4}$, betas $[0.9, 0.999]$) and a cosine learning rate scheduler (50 warmup steps, 0.5 cycles, power 1.0).
 The training objective included a mask loss (foreground weight 2.0, background weight 1.0), and models were trained for a maximum of 4000 steps.
 To strictly prevent data leakage, 20\% of the CCM data was independently processed and excluded from training both the generative and predictive models prior to data generation.